 9 February...we have another strange story.
-According to this 7 February TVNZ article some folks in Norway think that Jarle is a "sex god."
-No, I didn't find those pictures, but it seems that the Kiwi on the trip south didn't end up aboard the Nilaya accidentally...the 150kg heavily tattooed Maori, who worked on the Berserk last year, actually was invited on board by Andh°y (12 February stuff.co.nz story).
-On 13 February the rest of his story comes out (stuff.co.nz article), the guy is Busby Noble, a Mana Party (leftist Maori party) activist, who took a Mana flag with him.
-And actually planted it in the shelf ice, which they had reached on 9 February.
+According to this 7 February 2012 stuff.co.nz article some folks in Norway thought that Jarle was a "sex god."
+No, I didn't find those pictures, but it seemed that the Kiwi on the trip south didn't end up aboard the Nilaya accidentally...the 150kg heavily tattooed Maori Busby Noble, who worked on the Berserk the previous year, actually was invited on board by Andh°y (12 February 2012 stuff.co.nz story).
+On 13 February the rest of his story comes out (stuff.co.nz article), Busby, a Mana Party (leftist Maori party) activist, who took a Mana flag with him.
+And he actually planted it in the shelf ice, which they had reached on 9 February.
 Yes, Andh°y is now well south of 60║S...reportedly they were planning to stay about a week on the ice before returning to New Zealand.

 On 13 February, Andh°y was exploring the coast of Victoria Land...from there he planned to head to Franklin Island before trying to get through the ice to McMurdo Sound...looking for equipment left behind by Berserk.
 This 15 February stuff.co.nz article has links to other coverage including a story from the Dagbladet (in Norwegian).
 Victoria Land is about 375 miles north of McMurdo.
 NRK.no reported on 16 February (in Norwegian)that that Nilaya was heading further south to Horseshoe Bay.
 On 21 February the mast of Nilaya had reportedly been sighted from Scott Base....Andh°y reported sighting oil drums near where the Berserk had been moored.
-Meanwhile, some of the depot supplies that had been stored at Scott Base have now been shipped to Christchurch (21 February stuff.co.nz article).
-Scott Base personnel had been ordered not to give assistance to Andh°y (but they could assist the Kiwi "stowaway" Busby Noble if he asks for help (archived 22 February TVNZ article).
+Meanwhile, some of the depot supplies that had been stored at Scott Base had been shipped to Christchurch (21 February stuff.co.nz article).
+Scott Base personnel had been ordered not to give assistance to Andh°y (but they could assist the Kiwi "stowaway" Busby Noble if he asked for help (archived 22 February TVNZ article).
 By the end of the week, Andh°y had searched several areas in McMurdo sound without finding traces of the Berserk, and he reported that he had a couple more places to look before returning north.
-The ice conditions in his search area had improved dramatically (22 February NASA MODIS satellite image of Ross Island).
+The ice conditions in his search area had improved dramatically.